Learn more about the opportunities for Social Justice Interns!

 The intern will support Immigrant Survivors Project Specialists by assisting with advocacy on behalf of victims of domestic violence and sexual assault, including writing and/or translating victims’ personal statements and civil documents such as marriage, death, divorce, and birth certificates; taking fingerprints for FBI background checks; writing executive case summaries; reviewing and summarizing medical, court, and police records, helping maintain database records, and making photocopies of legal cases.
 Additionally, the intern will support the Family Reunification Program with broad immigration issues related to immigration processes.
 Spanish language required.

 Catholic Charities serves over 175,000 Latinos in Cook and Lake County each year.
 The Office of Latino Affairs promotes Catholic Charities services to Latinos through community outreach and education efforts, identifies unmet needs in the Latino community and works collaboratively toward creative solutions, and acts as a resource to parishes and community partners, streaming the referral process for Latinos in need of services.
 The Social Justice Intern in Latino Affairs will primarily work on communications and event management.
-Spanish language NOT required.
+Spanish language strongly preferred by not strictly required.

 Interns work closely with their assigned supervisor to tailor the internship to the interns specific learning interests.
 All program assistants have the same basic responsibilities but their focus varies depending on program placement.
 Program Assistants can work with MENTORING, EDUCATION, OR SAFE SPACES.
 MENTORING Program Assistants are more focused on the mentoring matches, supporting mentors, and event planning.
 EDUCATION Program Assistants are more focused on creating academic supports, supporting tutors, and building academic curriculum for Camp GirlForward.
 SAFE SPACES Program Assistants are more focused on supporting the Advisory Board participants, monitoring and evaluation, and designing programs.